The Hunger Games (film): Plot

-While hunting for food, Katniss hears a cannon go off, signaling a death.
-She races to Peeta, who has unwittingly collected deadly nightlock berries.
-They discover "Foxface", District 5's female tribute, poisoned by the nightlock she collected after watching Peeta.
-Crane then unleashes genetically modified beasts that kill Thresh and force Katniss, Peeta, and Cato – the last three survivors – to climb onto the Cornucopia's roof.
-Cato gets Peeta in a headlock and uses him as a human shield against Katniss's bow.
-Peeta directs Katniss to shoot Cato's hand, enabling Peeta to throw him to the beasts below.
-Katniss kills him with an arrow to end his suffering.
+While hunting, Katniss hears a cannon blast signaling a death.
+She rushes to Peeta, who unknowingly collected deadly nightlock berries.
+They find the District 5 girl dead from eating the berries after secretly watching Peeta.
+With only four tributes remaining, Crane unleashes genetically-engineered dog-like Mutts, which kill Thresh.

+Katniss, Peeta, and Cato, the last survivors, flee to the roof of the Cornucopia.
+Cato holds Peeta hostage until Katniss shoots his hand, enabling Peeta to push Cato down among the Mutts.
+Katniss then shoots Cato dead in a coup de grâce.
+Suddenly, Crane revokes the two-victor rule change.
+Peeta urges Katniss to shoot him, but Katniss suggests they eat nightlock berries instead and deprive the Capitol of a winner.
+Just before they do, Hunger Games announcer Claudius Templesmith declares them co-victors.

-Crane then revokes the rule change allowing two victors to win.
-Peeta urges Katniss to shoot him, but she convinces him to eat nightlock berries together.
-Just before they do, Crane hastily declares them co-victors.
-Afterward, Haymitch warns Katniss that she has made enemies through these acts of defiance.
-Snow has Crane locked in a room with nightlock berries, after which the wily President considers his next move.
+Afterward, Haymitch warns Katniss about the powerful enemies she has made.
+Snow has Crane locked in a room containing only nightlock berries.